bwplotka/mimic/README.md

 `GoCodeIt` (`gci`): A Go module for defining and generating config in Go:

 * Define your Configuration (e.g Envoy, Prometheus, Alertmanager, Nginx, Prometheus Alerts, Rules, Grafana Dashaboards etc.)
-* Define your Infrastructure (e.g Terraform, Ansible, Puppet, Chef, etc)
+* Define your Infrastructure (e.g Terraform, Ansible, Puppet, Chef, Kubernetes etc)
-* Define your Container Management (e.g Docker compose, Kubernetes, etc)
 * Define any other file that you can imagine

 ... using simple, typed and testable Go code!

 ## Getting Started

-1. Start new project, or add to an existing one
 1. Create a new go file for your config e.g `config/main.go`
-1. Import gocodeit using Golang 1.12+ via `import "github.com/bwplotka/gocodeit"`.
+1. Import gocodeit using Golang 1.12+ via `import "github.com/bwplotka/gocodeit"`
-1. Add configuration hooks in your `main` package using the `gocodeit` module.
+1. Add configuration in your `main` package using the `gocodeit` module
+1. Run `go run config/example.go generate`
+1. You will now see the generated Kubernetes YAML file here: `cat gcigen/config/some-statefulset.yaml`

 For [example](projects/example.go):